 Advertising & Affiliate

 This is a very simple way to earn money online.
-Other companies and individuals will pay you if they want to place a piece of advertisement on your business channels.
+Other companies and individuals will pay you if they want to place a piece of an advertisement on your business channels.

 You can also promote products from other sellers on your channels.
 Every time a customer buys such products through a link on your channels, you will get a commission from the sellers.
 This is called affiliate marketing.

-At the simplest level, your company needs to build a network of website(s) and social media.
+At the simplest level, your company needs to build a network of the website(s) and social media.
 The mission is to attract as many people visiting these channels as possible.
 The more visitors there are, the more views the ads get, the more money you can earn from your clients.

 Here’s how many people do it.
 You write a bunch of blogs, apply good SEO practices, and post them on your website.
 The aim is to have these blogs ranked in high positions on Google search results.
 Another way is to run Google Ads, meaning paying money to Google for advertising your blogs.